roger-weber/mmir-unibasel-hs25/02-ClassicalTextRetrieval/README.md

-# Chapter 1: Introduction
+# Chapter 2: Classical Text Retrieval
-We will cover the motivation, a short history, the general retrieval process and its variations, and watch demonstrations to get started.
+We discuss the main classical retrieval models: Boolean, vector space, and probabilistic.
+We conclude with BM25, the leading model used in many systems today.

 > **Slides**
 > coming soon

 ### Demos